 Accounting IT Services

 Accounting companies, whether they provide strictly bookkeeping or a wide range of offerings, including executive-level CPA services, are prime targets for cyberattacks.
-Cybersecurity must be at the forefront of IT efforts because such firms are a gateway to the personally identifiable information (PII) and financial assets of many other companies.
-Not only is cyber-liability for accounting services relatively high, so is the impact of lost reputation and trust if a cyber breach should occur.
+Cybersecurity, administered by a qualified accounting IT services team, must be at the forefront of IT efforts because such firms are a gateway to the personally identifiable information (PII) and financial assets of many other companies.
+Not only is cyber-liability for accounting services relatively high, so is the impact of lost reputation and trust if a cyber breach should occur due to a lack of dedicated accounting IT support within your organization.

 Because no single layer of security can eliminate all threats, Technical Framework uses the Defense in Depth approach to security, employing multiple layers of protection for accounting firms’ cybersecurity needs.